 In connection with the preparation of this annual report, we carried out an evaluation of the effectiveness of our internal control over financial reporting.
-Our management excluded Blossom Hill from our assessment of the internal control over financial reporting, which was acquired on August 31, 2018 and whose financial statements constitute 2.6% and 1.2% of net assets and total assets, respectively, 0.3% of revenues and negative 2.0% of net income of our consolidated financial statement amounts as of and for the year ended December 31, 2018.
-Based on this assessment and evaluation, our management has concluded that our internal control over financial reporting was effective as of December 31, 2018.
+Based on this assessment and evaluation, our management has concluded that our internal control over financial reporting was effective as of December 31, 2019.
 See "Item 15.
 Controls and Procedures."
-Our independent registered public accounting firm has issued an attestation report as of December 31, 2018.
+Our independent registered public accounting firm has issued an attestation report as of December 31, 2019.
 See "Item 15.
-Controls and Procedures."
-Our independent Registered Public Accounting Firm."
+Controls and Procedures-Attestation Report of the Registered Public Accounting Firm."
 However, if we fail to maintain effective internal control over financial reporting in the future, our management and our independent registered public accounting firm may not be able to conclude that we have effective internal control over financial reporting.
 This could in turn result in the loss of investor confidence in the reliability of our financial statements and negatively impact the trading price of our ADSs.
 Furthermore, we have incurred and anticipate that we will continue to incur considerable costs, management time and other resources in an effort to continue to comply with Section 404 and other requirements of the Sarbanes-Oxley Act.